 Kuala Lumpur airport, 2017.
-A man arrives in the country from a long distance flight.
+A man arrives in the country from a long-distance flight.
 He collects his bags, goes through security, and heads for the exit.
-He is followed by two Jakartan-born women who, with practised efficiency, circle around him, douse his eyes with the deadliest nerve agent known to man.
-The traveller begins to cough and quickly falls down dead.
-He is Kim Jong-nam, the brother of Kim Jong-un.
+He is followed by two Jakartan-born women who, with practiced efficiency, circle around him, and douse his eyes with the deadliest nerve agent known to man.
+The traveler begins to cough and quickly falls down dead.
+He is Kim Jong-Nam, the brother of Kim Jong-un.
 Leader of North Korea.

 What follows is an incredible, absurd, and utterly terrifying web of lies and deceit.
 At the center are two women, surrounded by a world of espionage and brutality where their lives mean very little.
 Directed by Ryan White, ASSASSINS is part court drama, part spy thriller, and so riveting and bizarre it could only have happened in real life.